Brand Strategy: How to Develop a Brand Activation Plan

 Insights are only as good as the ideas they inspire, the decisions they inform, and the momentum they build.
 Here's how to create a brand activation plan that enables your brand to harness those insights and drive consumer action and engagement.

 Let’s say you’ve just created a fabulous new product or service (or enhanced an existing one).
-Or maybe you’ve just wrapped new brand strategy research (either internally, or with a brand strategy firm).
+Or maybe you’ve just wrapped new brand strategy research (either internally, or with a brand strategy consulting firm).
 You’re armed with a deep understanding of your target audience, competitive landscape, consumer perception, and have a shiny new brand positioning strategy.
 Now you want to use these insights to drive consumer engagement and action — but how?
 The answer is a brand activation plan.

 What is a Brand Activation Plan?